jxkx1/jxkx1.github.io/_includes/about/en.md

 ---

-Well, I guess that’s about it.
+Well, I guess that's about it.
 I hope you find something useful here!